 - Exclusive Keyword Research - The Keyword Research Suite gives you deep access to WordStream's industry-leading, trillion-keyword database.

 - Keyword Data You Can Act On - Instead of just a list of keywords, our tools give your structured, actionable data, ready to use in search marketing campaigns.
 You'll be able to organize and put into action insights surrounding your keywords and search queries.

-- Keywords When You Need Them - Don't be held back by the limits of web-based keyword research tools.
-The Keyword Research Suite is a robust toolset designed for full-time search marketers and business owners, and offers virtually unlimited access to our huge keyword database, giving you unprecedented accuracy and depth of data.
+- Keywords When You Need Them - The Keyword Research Suite is a robust toolset designed for full-time search marketers and business owners, and offers virtually unlimited access to our huge keyword database, giving you unprecedented accuracy and depth of data.

-The complete SEO pack delivers more long-tail keywords than other keyword research tools, so you can target highly qualified and specific segments of your website audience.
+Our SEO tools deliver more long-tail keywords than other keyword research tools, so you can target highly qualified and specific segments of your website audience.
 It's the best SEO keyword tool on the web, aiding you in developing a list of key words to help SEO.